holin034/cse15l-lab-reports/LabReport3.md

 written_2/travel_guides/berlitz2/Canada-WhereToGo.txt
 ```
 - All the above files contain the word `Bahamas`.
-- I found this command by using the `man grep` command in the terminal which gives out lots of examples of grep command.
+- Sources: I found this command by using the `man grep` command in the terminal which gives out lots of examples of grep command.
 I also use **ChatGPT** to look up how the command is used.
 Additionally, I used the lecture note to find out some ideas as well.
 ### Example 2:
 - The input of the command:
 ```